Ballyheigue, Ireland · Monday 14 June 2027

 Time difference: +1.9 minutes compared to a flat, road, temperate course.

-Half on the Head is a half marathon held in Ballyheigue, Ireland, scheduled for Saturday 14 June 2025.
+Half on the Head is a half marathon held in Ballyheigue, Ireland.
+It is scheduled for Monday 14 June 2027.
 The course is run on road surface with 222m of total elevation gain, reaching a maximum altitude of 144m above sea level.
 For registration and full race details, visit the official Half on the Head website.

 With 222m of elevation gain, this is a moderately undulating course.
 The route ranges from 6m to 144m above sea level (138m total range).
 While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.